wenzhixin/bootstrap-table/site/docs/getting-started/contents.md

     └── bootstrap-table.min.js
 {% endhighlight %}

 The `dist/` folder includes everything compiled and minified with `src/`.
-For ease of use, we also compile all locale files into one file `bootstrap-table-locale-all`.
+For ease of use, we also compile all locale files into one file `bootstrap-table-locale-all.js`.

 ## Source Code